 Our verification procedures were tailored based on the type of hospital and the nature and availability of hospital records as well as the magnitude of DSH payments received during the year.
-For verification purposes, hospitals were broken out into the following five categories: (1) State-owned teaching hospital, (2) State-owned IMD hospital, (3) other government-owned rural hospitals that received supplemental DSH payments in addition to an add-on to their normal DRG payment, (4) urban and rural hospitals that received DSH payments equal to or greater than \$100,000 via an add-on to their normal DRG payment, and (5) urban and rural privately owned hospitals that received DSH payments in amounts less than \$100,000 via an add-on to their normal DRG payment.
+For verification purposes, hospitals were broken out into the following five categories: (1) State-owned teaching hospital, (2) State-owned IMD hospital, (3) other government-owned rural hospitals that received additional supplemental DSH payments, (4) urban and rural hospitals that received DSH payments equal to or greater than \$100,000, and (5) urban and rural privately owned hospitals that received DSH payments in amounts less than \$100,000.

-Exhibit 1 (column 16) presents verified total uncompensated care costs, by hospital, for the Medicaid State Plan rate year ended September 30, 2012.
+Exhibit 1 (column 16) presents verified total uncompensated care costs, by hospital, for the Medicaid State Plan rate year ended September 30, 2013.
 Negative values represent total payments in excess of total hospital service costs for Medicaid-eligible and uninsured patients.
 Accordingly, for hospitals with negative values there was no uncompensated care for Medicaid and uninsured patients as determined using the CMS DSH audit and reporting protocol.